 CNET.com.au's step-by-step guide to using a wireless router to share an Internet connection and build a wireless network at home.
-Locating local internet providers It wasn't long ago that the average ...
+It wasn't long ago that the average household had just one computer, ...

 Wireless networks allow you to work independently – without the tension of plugging in long wires that not only look bad in the house but also are a safety hazard.
 Since wireless signals travel in all ...